 When you enter this museum, you will be confronted instantly with the striking atmosphere that fills the structure, which is reminiscent of the interior of a motherly womb.
 The single artwork inside the museum is titled Matrix or Bokei in Japanese and was created by artists and sculptor Rei Naito, known for exploring the mysteries of existence.

 The building structure of the museum is made of a freestanding concrete shell-like measuring 25 cm thick, 40 x 60 meters, and 4.5 meters at its highest point.
 The museum is under the Benesse Art Site Naoshima and was designed by architect Ryue Nishizawa.

 The museum accommodates just a single, sublimely subtle artwork.
 In the interior, even the smallest amount of movement echoes.
 Visitors are literally banned from doing anything other than watching, walking, and sitting.

-The Teshima Art Museum stands atop a hill overlooking the Seto Inland Sea and bordered by a rice terrace that was restored recently in partnership with the local community.
+The Teshima Art Museum stands atop a hill overlooking the Seto Inland Sea and is bordered by a rice terrace that was restored recently in partnership with the local community.
 Teshima is the second-largest island in the region, after Shodoshima.
 In the middle of the island are a forested hill and three fishing villages, linked by a circular road.
 Ferry services are available in two villages on Teshima Island, namely Ieura and Karato.